 Circuit Board antenna design can be a difficult task for any software; however, that shouldn’t be a problem for Altium Designer, which can serve as your go-to BLE antenna design software and much more.

-Consumer and industrial demand has prompted the demand for smaller wireless devices.
+Consumer and industrial demand have prompted the demand for smaller wireless devices.
 The devices support wearable technologies, Bluetooth Low Energy (BLE) applications, personal communication systems, Internet of Things (IoT) applications, medical technologies, automotive advanced driver-assistance systems, and other innovative technologies.
-Each of these and other applications require PCB antennas that reduce the physical footprint and cost while maintaining performance.
+Each of these and other applications requires PCB antennas that reduce the physical footprint and cost while maintaining performance.
 In addition, PCB antenna designs must also respond to frequency requirements that range from the typical 2.4 GHz band to millimeter-wave frequencies.

-Choosing a PCB antenna design depends on the application.
+Choosing a PCB antenna design software depends on the application.
 A wireless mouse does not need the same RF range and data rate that other applications may require.
 Sensors and devices connected to the Internet of Things require larger RF ranges and higher data rates.
 Newer PCB antenna designs feature dual-band and multiple-frequency band coverage as a response to system applications that require wideband frequency ranges or multiple applications served by the same antenna.

-As an example, some high frequency applications that do not require higher gain use monopole PCB antennas that consist of a microstrip patch formed on one side of a circuit laminate separated from a larger ground plane by a dielectric.
+As an example, some high-frequency applications that do not require higher gain use monopole PCB antennas that consist of a microstrip patch formed on one side of a circuit laminate separated from a larger ground plane by a dielectric.
 Other applications may require higher gain at certain frequencies and use multi-layer configurations.
 In either instance, the wavelength of the target operating frequency has a direct relationship with the size of the patch.

 PCB antenna design begins with establishing key performance parameters.
 Those parameters include